opentdf/otdfctl/docs/man/policy/obligations/values/assign.md

 ---
-title: Assign an obligation to an attribute value
+title: Assign an obligation value to an attribute value
 command:
   name: assign
   flags: